Difference between Standard CAN and Extended CAN frame explained

-Each CAN message in CAN protocol has a unique hexadecimal Identifier called as CAN-ID or CAN Arbitration ID.
+Each CAN message in a CAN protocol has a unique hexadecimal Identifier called as CAN-ID or CAN Arbitration ID.
 A CAN-ID uniquely identifies a CAN message.
-There are two types of frames or CAN-IDs i.e. Standard CAN and Extended CAN frame.
-These two frame types are fundamental components of the CAN protocol, each designed with specific purposes and characteristics.
+Specifically, there are two types of frames or CAN-IDs: Standard CAN and Extended CAN frames.
+In other words, each frame type serves a distinct purpose within the CAN protocol.
+These two frame types are fundamental components of the CAN protocol, each designed with specific purposes & characteristics.
+Lets discuss these 2 types of CAN frames and their differences.

 Standard CAN frame format (11-bit CAN ID)